-- 4.3.1 Open fuel shut-off valve (left or right tank). - 4.3.2 Starting Engine:

-Brake must be engaged, the PTO switch disengaged, and the motion control levers out (neutral lock position).
-(The operator does not need to be in the seat to start the engine.)
+- 4.3.1 Open fuel shut-off valve (left or right tank). - 4.3.2 Starting Engine: Operator must be in seat with the brake engaged, the blade engagement switch disengaged, and the motion control levers out (neutral lock position).